 lf_evaluator.py: Contains code for evaluating logical forms and comparing them to the expected denotations.
 This calls a backend written in Java by Jia and Liang (2016).
-You should not need to look at this file, unless for some reason you are getting crashes during evaluation and need to figure out why the Java command is breaking (however, even this isn't all that critical).

-utils.py: Same as before.
+You should not need to look at this file, unless for some reason you are getting crashes during evaluation and need to figure out why the Java command is breaking.1 utils.py: Same as before.